Building the future….one byte at a time!!!

 Lectures will be streamed live from TU Dublin (Tallaght Campus) and will be available for download and offline viewing.
 The award structure will place greater emphasis on continuous assessment, practical and project work rather than on formal examinations.
 In fact there are only 2 modules that carry an actual exam.

 Prospective participants must either (a) be serving in the role of software architect, or (b) be aspiring to move into such a role.
 All participants must have substantial experience of IT software and systems development and implementation in team and technical leading roles.
 They must also have current competence to interact with development teams at a deep technical (i.e. specification and coding) level.

 Applicants should have a primary degree (Level 8) in Computer Science or a cognate/science discipline or a degree with a high level of mathematics.
 Those who do not meet this requirement will be considered on their merits if they can show a particular interest or aptitude for this area of work or if they have industry experience and training which shows evidence that their education and work experience is sufficient to meet the education needs of the programme and recruitment policies of the College.

-Participants will be required to complete registration details both for ICT Ireland Skillnet and for Institute of Technology Tallaght.
-Participants will become registered students of ITT and be awarded free membership of IASA.
+Participants will become registered students of TU Dublin (Tallaght Campus) and be awarded free membership of IASA.

 *Part funded fees are only available to eligible candidates working in private or commercial semi-state organisations in Republic of Ireland.
 The fee for 2023 has yet to be confirmed.